Flower Pot Trellis Ideas

 Video: Making an Invisible Trellis

+Our flowers climb up our porch column "magically" with this invisible flower pot trellis.
 Plain twine or fishing line make an "invisible" trellis easily for the pots on our front porch.

+Tomatoes growing in a pot can benefit from a trellisTrellises allow vegetables to grow naturally in a vertical position.
 Doing so helps prevent many types of plant diseases and can also assist in producing more product.

 Whether growing vegetables in your garden or on your porch, deck, or patio, the right trellis can save you lots of space too.

+Trellises can assist a plant in producing more fruit rather than in rooting along the ground.
 Tomatoes and sweet potatoes are two vegetables that like to grow along the ground if you let them.

 This can be preferable in some cases; however, by training them using either a cage or ladder like trellis, you can potentially grow more product.